As evident in our Vancouver in January Video, January is a time for fireworks, polar bear swims, theatre, dining out, skiing and other fun activities.

 A number of farmers markets run all winter, including in January.
 The market featured in the video is the Nat Bailey Farmers Market which takes place on Saturdays in the parking lot of Nat Bailey Stadium near Queen Elizabeth Park.

 Other winter markets in January, but not appearing in the video, include the Hastings Park Farmers Market and Port Moody Winter Farmers Market, which both take place weekly on Sundays, and the Royal City Winter Farmers Market which happens every second Saturday in New Westminster.
-Another winter market is the Cannery Farmers Market which takes place at least one Sunday in January and twice per month at other times.

 Click Lower Mainland Winter Markets for more details about the different markets.